faraadi/nord-ui/site/src/assets/documents/installation.md

 > if you're using build tools like `webpack`, `parcel` , `rollup` you probably want to use package version.

-Also, using package manager's version, enables you to tree shake your bundle and exclude unnecessary parts, but CDN Link will bring whole package to your site.
+Also, using package manager's version, enables you to tree shake your bundle and exclude unnecessary parts, but CDN Link will bring entire package to your site.

 Both versions are minified and production ready.